edgio-docs/edgio-docs/guides/spartacus.md

 ### Upstream request tracking

-Prefetching for a Spartacus app can be enabled by listening to upstream requests made when server-side rendering a specific page. `@xdn/prefetch` library will pick up on the upstream requests made by reading the `x-xdn-upstream-requests` response header.
+Prefetching for a Spartacus app can be enabled by listening to upstream requests made when server-side rendering a specific page. `{{ PACKAGE_NAME }}/prefetch` library will pick up on the upstream requests made by reading the `x-xdn-upstream-requests` response header.
 An example scenario:

 1. User A lands on `/product/1`.
 1. `/product/1` has not been cached in the edge and thus will be server-side rendered.
 1. The rendering server has been modified to track upstream requests by patching `https.request`.
 1. The rendering server sets `x-xdn-upstream-requests` to, for example: `/rest/v2/1;/rest/v2/2;`
 1. The HTML response for `/product/1` is now cached and for future requests served from the edge along with the `x-xdn-upstream-requests` response header.
 1. User B lands on a page that has a link to `/product/1`. `/product/:path*` has been configured with `cache.browser.spa: true`.
-Because of this configuration, `@xdn/prefetch` will know to make a prefetch HEAD request for `/product/1`, and only if `product/1` can be served from the edge will it prefetch all requests specified in `x-xdn-upstream-requests` response header.
+Because of this configuration, `{{ PACKAGE_NAME }}/prefetch` will know to make a prefetch HEAD request for `/product/1`, and only if `product/1` can be served from the edge will it prefetch all requests specified in `x-xdn-upstream-requests` response header.
 1. When User B click the link to `/product/1`, the navigation will be faster since the requests needed to render the new page will be in service worker cache.

 Example implementation of upstream request tracking changes required in your `server.ts` file: